newsdev/stevedore/README.md

 Download this repo and run `docker-compose`, then visit `localhost:9293`.
 You'll see a Stevedore search engine, pre-populated with some of Hillary Clinton and Jeb Bush's emails.
 (Clinton's released under FOIA by the State Dept., Bush's released publicly by the State of Florida.)

+If you drop some files you want to search in user-files, Stevedore will index them for search.
+(If those files are emails or PDFs, you'll also want to change the `data-type` for user-files in [document_sets.json](document_sets.json#L39) to `pdf` or `email`.)

+This "quickstart" doesn't expose all of the features of Stevedore -- you'd have to go through the full installation for that -- but it's pretty close.

 I just want to make a search engine!
 ====================================